johnalison/obsidian-notes/Journal/23 November 2024 Saturday.md

 Home.

 # To Homedepot:
-- bought Auger and drayno
+- Bought Auger and drayno

 # Unclogged the sink !!!
 - Finally got it.